obsidiansystems/avalanche-wallet-cli/docs/qa-guide.md

 the screen should change to `From P chain` along with the amount you're importing (minus the transaction fee, which is shown in the next step).
-Verify that the transaction fee and the amount shown by the ledger add up to equal the amount you exported in the previous step (3,000,000).
+Verify that the transaction fee and the amount shown by the ledger add up to equal the amount you exported in the previous step (3,000,000 nAVAX).
 Accept the remaining prompts, and check the balance of your X-Chain addresses has increased:

 ```bash
 cli/cli.js get-balance --chain X
 ```

-This should have increased by 3,000,000, minus the transaction fee (i.e. it should increase by the amount the ledger displayed).
+This should have increased by 3,000,000 nAVAX, minus the transaction fee (i.e. it should increase by the amount the ledger displayed).
 You should also check the `$X_CHAIN_ADDRESS` balance directly: